tresor-del/google/README.md

 - Responsive design for mobile and desktop views
 - Styled using modern CSS techniques with SASS

-## Files

-## Files
-- `index.html`: The main file that contains the structure of the Google interface.
-- `image.html`: A file that demonstrates image search functionalities.
-- `asearch.html`: A file that demonstrates advanced search functionalities.

 ## Installation

 1. Clone the repository: